QubesOS/qubes-doc/user/advanced-topics/bind-dirs.md

 4. Save.

 5. If the directory you are trying to persist doesn't already exist in the app qube, you'll need to create the directory with its full path, under `/rw/bind-dirs`.
 In this case you would do:

    ```
    sudo mkdir -p /rw/bind-dirs/var/lib/tor
    ```

-   This case happens only when the template on which this app qube is based does not have this directory.
+   This is required only when this directory does not already exist in the template on which the app qube is based.

 6. Reboot the app qube.